 The citizens expect the State to establish the rule of law and provide them freedom from crime and violence.
 The State's failure to do so gives rise to public fear of crime and criminals.
 Fear of crime feeds on itself and always grows at a rate faster than crime.
 It is public fear of crime, which sometimes provides a license to the police to ignore the law and deal with crime and criminals by using rough and illegal methods.
-Blinding of criminals done by Bhagalpur Police way back in early eighties was one example of such license.
-This has been followed by other incidents.
+Blinding of criminals done by Bhagalpur Police way back in early eighties was one example of such license.23 This has been followed by other incidents.
 Police deviance is bound to increase whenever the fear of crime whips up the rhetoric of war against crime, criminals and terrorists.
+What the public want is a feeling of security and are not always willing to question the methods used by the police in achieving their success in the fight against crime and criminals.